sergiogc9/dotfiles/README.md

 1. Clone the repository.
 2. Download the 2 zip files (e.g. Dropbox) and override the fake ones.
 3. Make a fake sudo command (e.g. sudo ls -l) to be able to install brew, etc.
+4. Buy App store apps first.
+If not, the command will fail due to changes in Apple API.
-4. Install the packages using the correct version of node (check *.nvmrc*):
+5. Install the packages using the correct version of node (check *.nvmrc*):
     `yarn install`